 3. Describe that you have a good faith belief that the Material and/or its use is not authorized by the existing copyright or other intellectual property rights' registered owner, by its agent or by law, and such statement and/or description is signed** under the penalties of perjury that you are the owner of the Material or the person authorized by the owner to act.

-Upon receipt of the information above Lori Barton will promptly, but may need additional information to fully address the notice you have provided to it and before it removes any Material alleged to be infringing.
+Upon receipt of the information above Lori Barton will act expeditiously to remove or disable access to the offending material, but may need additional information to fully address the DMCA notice that you have provided to us and before removing any of the offending material.
 Your contact information given in the notice requested may be provided to the alleged infringing party if it is not Lori Barton so an appropriate proper response can be sent.

 DMCA is the Digital Millennium Copyright Notice, which states that an Internet Service Provider must remove materials from a web site that appear to infringe upon copyrighted materials after the ISP receive proper notice or lose safe harbor and be subject to liability.